Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 }
 ```

+#### OnDestroy method

-But we need to remember to call `ServerJobHandle.Complete` in our `OnDestroy` method so we can properly clean up after our self.
+You need to remember to call `ServerJobHandle.Complete` in your `OnDestroy` method so you can properly clean up after yourself:

 ```c#
 public void OnDestroy()